ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 # Dolphin Setup Guide

+## Install Dolphin

+Using the latest **Beta** version of [Dolphin Emulator](https://dolphin-emu.org/download/) is highly recommended.
+Dolphin 5.0 (legacy release) is many years out of date, and _Development_ versions are less tested than Beta releases.

 ## Set up the GCI

 * Download the `.zip` file containing the release (_not_ the source code).
 Releases are found [here](https://github.com/ComplexPlane/SMB2PracticeMod/releases).